fairfieldt/teleprompt/README.md

 I will disable AFK mode by telling you to enable it.
 AFK OFF

 Any time you are about to ask a blocking question (including a pause-chat that contains a question), if AFK is ON, use teleprompt instead.
+AFK mode means you should be autonomous when you can, but if you *need* to ask a question I'm available, you won't be bothering me at all, and you won't get stuck.

 Use the `teleprompt` cli tool to send the question to me.
 You will send me an instant message and I will be able to reply.
 You should wait for the reply and then continue on with my answer.